-After the completion of the foundation courses (first 26 hours), the student must pass a written qualifying exam administered by the School in order to proceed to the advanced courses.
-This exam is a University requirement of all degree seeking graduate students.
-Students not passing the examination the first attempt may retake it one time.
-A student failing the exam a second time will be counseled by the Student Performance Committee and may not be allowed to continue in the program.
-The Qualifying Exam also serves, for accreditation purposes, as the Comprehensive Assessment 1.
+After completing the foundation courses (first 25 hours), the student must pass a written qualifying exam administered by the School of Social Work to proceed to the advanced courses.
+Students not passing the examination on the first attempt may retake it once.
+The Student Performance Committee (SPC) will determine a remedial plan for any student failing the exam a second time.
+The SPC may recommend the students' dismissal from the program.